adam-goss94/shop/README.md

 ## Scripts

-- `yarn start`: observes changes in the `src` folder, starts a frontend preview
+- `yarn start` observes changes in the `src` folder, starts a frontend preview
-- `yarn server`: starts a server
+- `yarn server` starts a server
 - `yarn start-all` starts both of the previous scripts at one

 ## Demo